Keibert Ruiz Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 16th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 18th in MLB.

-- The Dodgers' 4.51 team ERA ranks 22nd across all MLB pitching staffs.
+- The Dodgers have a 4.44 team ERA that ranks 20th across all MLB pitching staffs.

-- The Dodgers rank 17th in baseball in home runs given up (62 total, 1.1 per game).
+- Dodgers pitchers combine to rank 15th in baseball in home runs surrendered (62 total, 1.1 per game).

-- Miller (1-0) makes the start for the Dodgers, his second of the season.
+- The Dodgers are sending Gonsolin (2-1) to the mound for his seventh start of the season.
+He is 2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched.

-- The righty last pitched on Tuesday against the Atlanta Braves, when he threw five innings, allowing one earned run while giving up four hits.
+- In his most recent time out on Wednesday against the Atlanta Braves, the right-hander tossed 5 2/3 innings, giving up three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.